THE NATIONAL DATABASE PROJECT

 ** Shelter Euthanasia includes euthanasia for any reason, including medical euthanasia.

-Of the 10 euthanasias in 2019, eight were medical euthanasias for terminally ill dogs with a poor prognosis and poor quality of life, and two dogs were euthanized for behavioral issues that were deemed to make the dogs unsafe to adopt.
-Three dogs died naturally of terminal illnesses (one dog with cancer, one dog with cardiac disease, and one dog with cancer and cardiac disease).
+Of the 10 euthanasias in 2020, seven were medical euthanasias for terminally ill dogs with a poor prognosis and poor quality of life, and three dogs were euthanized for behavioral issues that were deemed to make the dogs unsafe to adopt.
+Additionally, one dog suffered an accidental death after escaping her foster home and being hit by a car.

 This is calculated as our total live outcome divided by our total intake.